Separation anxiety disorder: Diagnosis

 Separation anxiety occurs in many infants and young children as they are becoming acclimated with their surroundings.
 This anxiety is viewed as a normal developmental phase between the months of early infancy until age two.
 Separation anxiety is normal in young children, until they age 3–4 years, when children are left in a daycare or preschool, away from their parent or primary caregiver.
 Other sources note that a definite diagnosis of SAD should not be presented until after the age of three.

 Some studies have shown that hormonal influences during pregnancy can result in lower cortisol levels later in life, which can later lead to psychological disorders, such as SAD.
 It is also important to note significant life changes experienced by the child either previous to or present at the onset of the disorder.
 For example, children who emigrated from another country at an early age may have a stronger tendency for developing this disorder, as they have already felt displaced from a location they were starting to become accustomed to.
 It is not uncommon for them to incessantly cling to their caregiver at first upon arrival to the new location, especially if the child is unfamiliar with the language of their new country.
 These symptoms may diminish or go away as the child becomes more accustomed to the new surroundings.
-Other sources note that a definite diagnosis of SAD should not be presented until after the age of three.
 Separation anxiety may be diagnosed as a disorder if the child's anxiety related to separation from the home or attachment figure is deemed excessive; if the level of anxiety surpasses that of the acceptable caliber for the child's developmental level and age; and if the anxiety negatively impacts the child's everyday life.

 Many psychological disorders begin to emerge during childhood.
 Nearly two-thirds of adults with psychological disorder show signs of their disorder earlier in life.
 However, not all psychological disorders are present before adulthood.
 In many cases, there are no signs during childhood.

 Behavioral inhibition (BI) plays a large role in many anxiety disorders, SAD included.
 Compared to children without it, children with BI demonstrate more signs of fear when experiencing a new stimulus, particularly those that are social in nature.
 Children with BI are at a higher risk for developing a mental disorder, particularly anxiety disorders, than children without BI.

-Separation anxiety is normal in young children, until they age 3–4 years, when children are left in a daycare or preschool, away from their parent or primary caregiver.

 To be diagnosed with SAD, one must display at least three of the following criteria: